Asterizm-Protocol/asterizm-contracts-evm/DOCS.md

 ## Key Variables
 - `translator`: The address of the Translator Contract
-- `owner`: The address of the contract owner
-- `clients`: Available clients map that can call `send` method.
-Contact us to add your contract to this list
-- `availableForAll`: Flag for disable clients validation (true - method `send` available for any contracts, test mode)
+- `blockAddresses`: Blocking address list map that can not call `initTransfer`, `receivePayload` and `receiveEncryptedPayload` methods
+- `sendedTransfers`: Sent transfers list map that was transferred through initializer (successIncome - transfer success income, successOutgoing - transfer success outgoing)
 - `isDecSendAvailable`: Flag for available sending decoded messages
 - `isEncSendAvailable`: Flag for available sending encoded messages

 ## Key Methods
-- `send`: A method to send messages to the Translator Contract
+- `initTransfer`: A method to send messages to the Translator Contract
 - `receivePayload`: A method to receive and process public data from the Translator Contract
 - `receiveEncodedPayload`: A method to receive and emit encrypted data events from the Translator Contract
+- `validIncomeTarnsferHash`: A method to validate transfers that were income in initializer
-- `retryPayload`: A method to retry failed payload sending (test mode)
+- `validOutgoingTarnsferHash`: A method to validate transfers that were successfully outgoing from initializer

 # Client Contract
 ## Purpose: